top of page

 • Administered either in the water or via medicated feed.

-• Best reserved for confirmed or strongly suspected flatworm infections, or as a follow-up if levamisole alone has not resolved the problem.
+• Best reserved for confirmed or strongly suspected flatworm infections or as a follow-up if levamisole alone has not resolved the problem.

 Now that you know the right active ingredients (levamisole HCl for nematodes and praziquantel for cestodes and trematodes), the next step is finding a product.

-Fish-labelled products (simplest & safest)
+Fish-Labelled Products (simplest & safest)

 These are the most user-friendly options for the majority of keepers.

 Whenever possible, choose products formulated for ornamental fish.
-These come with clear instructions for aquarium use.

-• Levamisole (for nematodes)
+• Levamisole-based medications (for nematodes)

 • eSHa -ndx (UK/EU)